mathiasjepsen/Databases-Assignment_13/README.md

 # Databases-Assignment_13
 See ```assignment_13.ipynb``` for the submission.
-Note that it's very incomplete, and I grossly underestimated the time I would need on this and the problems I would encounter along the way.
+Note that it's very incomplete, and I grossly underestimated the time I would need on this and the problems I would encounter along the way, so don't feel bad destroying me in the review 😑